 The traditional “sales funnel” is arguably better understood as a sales loop.
 Ideally, customers re-enter the cycle at different stages and continue to do business with your company.
 Use your CRM to schedule customer follow-ups at timed intervals, and instruct sales reps to focus on identifying opportunities for upsells, new business, and referrals.

 If the sales cycle went smoothly, and your company has served as a trusted adviser throughout the process, new customers are more likely to provide contact information for others in their network or even make direct introductions.

 Getting started with your CRM pipeline

-If you’re ready to start pushing players through the pipeline and are looking for a CRM that can help:
+If you’re ready to start creating your company’s CRM pipeline, GetApp has some resources that can help:

 - See GetApp’s CRM Category Leaders, an annual ranking of top software.